shelleyhowarth/fuelr/README.txt

+FUELR - A FUEL PRICE COMPARISON MOBILE APP
+STUDENT - SHELLEY HOWARTH (17225663)
+SUPERVISOR - ANNETTE MCELLIGOTT
+COURSE - LM051 (BSC.
+COMPUTER SYSTEMS)

 Disclaimer:
 This app should work on all devices but was predominantely tested with an iPhone 11, iPhone 6s, Google Pixel 3a and Samsung A5 (2017).

 How to run on iOS simulator (on Mac):
 1. Open 'Simulator'
-2. Drag the .app file on to the simulator screen.
+2. Drag the .app file on to the simulator home screen.
 3. Click on app once installed on home screen.

 How to run on Android emulator (on Windows):